vaquerizaslab/fanc/kaic-doc/getting_started.rst

    :depth: 2

-Kai-C offers access to its Hi-C processing pipeline on multiple levels, including a high-level executable and a low-level Python 2.7.xx API.
-Often the ``kaic`` executable will cover the analysis needs of basic users, but its output is compatible with the API, which gives maximum flexibility with regards to integration of other data sets and custom analysis methods.
+Kai-C offers access to its Hi-C processing pipeline on multiple levels, including a high-level executable and a low-level Python 2.7.x / 3.5.x API.
+Often the ``kaic`` executable will cover the analysis needs of basic users.
+For more advanced use cases, the API is available, which gives maximum flexibility with regards to integration of other data sets and custom analysis methods.
+The output of the command line tool is fully compatible with the API.

 Installation
 ~~~~~~~~~~~~